Wyatt915/treeblood/README.md

 only preserve the source of the file, but also make page reflows have less impact since the bulk of the formatting will already be computed by the browser, with MathJax only making minor tweaks.

+With EPUB 3.0, MathML has been added to the specification.
+EPUB readers may have limited scripting functionality, so having precompiled MathML in the source document is a clear benefit.

 ### TreeBlood is 1000 times faster than MathJax

 TreeBlood is written in Go with a hand-rolled finite state automaton for lexing.
 In normal use, TreeBlood can process